 Such platforms provide women, from different walks of life, with the chance to share experiences, network and find entrée points that can enhance women participation in the sector.
 In light of this gap, there are currently ongoing efforts by Global Rights Alert, a local NGO, with support from Democratic Governance Facility to create a platform (a Gender Convention) that will bring together women actor from across Africa to discus Gender and Extractives issues.

 In National Development Plan II, and Vision 2040, Uganda emphasizes the extractives Industry as one of the pillars through which economic growth will be achieved.
 However, if the question as to whether the set development targets will be achieved is to be answered in the affirmative, gender must be mainstreamed least this looming economic depression will worsen.

-James Muhindo is a lawyer and human rights advocate working as the project officer at Global Rights Alert
+James Muhindo is a lawyer and Project officer at Global Rights Alert